splash-networks/admin-panel-doc/docs/portals/coova-chilli.md

 ## Add a Portal

-To create a portal go to the Portal tab and click on the New portal button.
+To create a portal go to the Portals tab and click on the New portal button.
 Enter a name for the portal and specify the business and venue.
 In Hardware select `Coova Chilli`.
 Enter a secret which will be used to secure communication between the router/AP and Splash Air server.
 Then, enter a Site ID based on which the path of the portal URL will be defined.

 ![Coova Portal](../assets/images/coova/coova-portal-url.png)